-Alterna Savings Crackup provided us with media passes to cover this comedy festival.
+Alterna Savings Crackup provided Canadian Blog House with media passes to cover this comedy festival.
 All opinions are our own.

 Big names in comedy came to Ottawa this past week to take part in the festivities of the Alterna Savings Crackup Comedy Festival.

 Ottawa is home to some of the best festivals Canada has to offer, and the Alterna Savings Crackup Comedy Festival is no exception!

 This festival, formerly known as Cracking Up The Capital, began in 2003, and originally began as a one-night comedy show.

 The Alterna Savings Crackup Comedy Festival has now grown into a week-long event, showcasing some of Canada’s top comedic talent.
 Local stand-up comedians also get the chance to shine and showcase their comedy skills in front of Ottawa audiences.

 But this festival is not just for laughs.
 There is a serious side to this funny business.